Read More

 How to Contain Health Plan Costs with Group Captives

 It’s no secret that runaway healthcare costs are creating an affordability crisis for employers and employees alike.
-Health insurance premiums increased by a whopping 43% in the decade between 2012 and 2022.
-Prices in the economy as a whole inflated by about 27% during this same time period, which means that the cost of healthcare has grown 63% faster than other types of goods and services, and also much faster than employee wages or corporate profits.
+Health insurance premiums increased by a whopping 68% over the last decade.
+Prices in the economy as a whole inflated by about 30% during this same time period, which means that the cost of healthcare has grown at more than twice the rate of other goods and services, and much faster than employee wages or corporate profits.
+This situation is becoming increasingly unsustainable causing many employers to consider creative alternative health plan funding options.

 What are group insurance captives?